tylerb10/100-days-of-code/log.md

 ### Day 5: June 21, 2023

 **Today's Progress**: Still working on my modal for the Twitter clone.
 I have it popping up on the correct button push, and can close it.
 I want it to also close when clicking outside of the modal, and I cannot figure out how to center it vertically on the page when it pops up.
 A problem for tomorrow!

+### Day 6: June 22, 2023

+**Today's Progress**: Used some CSS positioning to center my modal on the screen, and made sure that closing it would also reset the text area.
+Plan for tomorrow is to get that reply to actually show up at the top the the reply feed!